fc-thrisp-hurrata-dlm-graveyard/engine-defunct/content/index.md

 +++
 title = "engine-index"
 +++
-### What is Engine?
+# Welcome

 Engine is a core package to drive a web applications in Go.
-Routing based on [httprouter](https://github.com/julienschmidt/httprouter), context, statuses and more close the distance between the Go standard library and your own web framework.
+Routing, context, statuses and more close the distance between the Go standard library and your own web framework.

 ### Install